bunsenbrowser/bunsen/README.md

 In the background, Bunsen will share the dat you have loaded.

+For more information, there is a [walkthrough](https://github.com/bunsenbrowser/bunsen/wiki/Bunsen-Walkthrough) with screenshots.

 ## What is dat?

 You could say that dat is a distributed data sharing tool that uses p2p peers like bittorrent, except it's live, so you can update the content easily.
 Kudos to aldebrn and mafintosh for that description.